shawn-singharaj/CS361/audiostudyaid/readme.md

 Receiving Data:
   After setting up, after sending a request on the test_requests.http file, a new window will open with the response body containing the parameters of each study session, response code, and other response details.
+These changes will be reflected on the MongoDB database.

 Example response:
       HTTP/1.1 201 Created